svaksha/Julia.jl/Mathematics.md

 + [LMCLUS.jl](https://github.com/wildart/LMCLUS.jl) :: Julia's package for Linear Manifold Clustering.
 + [MUMPS](https://github.com/lruthotto/MUMPS) :: A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
 + [MUMPS1.jl](https://github.com/dmbates/MUMPS1.jl) :: An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
-+ [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of "array of arrays" where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
++ [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of __array of arrays__ where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
 + [PolarFact.jl](https://github.com/weijianzhang/PolarFa.jl) :: A Julia package for the matrix polar decomposition.
 + [SALT.jl](https://github.com/xdavidliu/SALT.jl) :: SALT (steady-state ab-initio laser theory) solver package for Julia.
 + [SuperLU.jl](https://github.com/dmbates/SuperLU.jl) :: Julia interface to the SuperLU solver package for sparse systems.